pontem-network/liquidswap-lp/README.md

-# Aptos Swap LP
+# MultiSwap LP

-Liquidity Pool Coin template and test coins for Aptos Swap.
+Liquidity Pool Coin template and test coins for MultiSwap.

 See built binary in [binaries](binaries) folder.